v15.9.0.STS User's Guide

 This chapter focuses on the concept and use of sections in assembly language programs.

 The object files created by the assembler and linker conform to the ELF (Executable and Linking Format) binary format, which is used by the Embedded Application Binary Interface (EABI).
-See the ARM Optimizing C/C++ Compiler User's Guide (SPNU151) for information on the EABI ABI.
-The complete ARM ABI specifications can be found in the ARM Information Center.
+See the MSP430 Optimizing C/C++ Compiler User's Guide (SLAU132) and The MSP430 Embedded Application Binary Interface Application Report (SLAA534) for information on the EABI ABI.

-COFF object files and the legacy TIABI and TI ARM9 ABI modes are not supported in v15.6.0.STS and later versions of the TI Code Generation Tools.
-If you would like to produce COFF output files, please use v5.2 of the ARM Code Generation Tools and refer to SPNU151J for documentation.
+COFF object files are not supported in v15.6.0.STS and later versions of the TI Code Generation Tools.
+If you would like to produce COFF output files, please use v4.4 of the MSP430 Code Generation Tools and refer to SLAU131J for documentation.

 The linker produces executable object modules.
 An executable object module has the same format as object files that are used as linker input.
 The sections in an executable object module, however, have been combined and placed in target memory, and the relocations are all resolved.